Deposit and Bond Requirements for Home Buyers in South Africa

 Deposits: the first proof of commitment

-Your deposit is the first proof of commitment in property.
-Banks see it as skin in the game, evidence that you are not only willing but able to share the risk.
-In South Africa, deposits are usually 10% of the purchase price, though this can vary depending on your credit record and the property itself.
+Your deposit is that first proof of commitment.
+Banks read it as skin in the game, evidence that you're not only willing to buy but able to share the risk.
+In South Africa deposits are usually around 10% of the purchase price, though that shifts with your credit record and the property itself, and it's one of the first numbers to get straight when buying a home.

-A buyer who pays the bare minimum often finds the bond is approved but the repayments weigh heavily for decades, with interest compounding over the life of the loan.
-A buyer who saves longer and pays a larger deposit gets a smaller bond, a lower interest rate, and saves hundreds of thousands over time.
+A buyer who pays the bare minimum often gets the bond approved, but carries heavier repayments for decades as interest compounds over the life of the loan.
+A buyer who saves longer and puts down more gets a smaller bond, a better rate, and saves hundreds of thousands over time, which counts for most when rates are high.

 - They prove to the bank you are serious and stable.